pandas DataFrames

 Adding New Columns

 Now that we know how to access specific values in a DataFrame, we can also add new columns to our data.
-Oftentimes you will need to create new variables based on the information in your DataFrame or add new information to your DataFrame.
+You will often need to create new variables based on the information in your DataFrame or to add new information to your DataFrame.

 Adding a New Column with the Same Value

-Perhaps we wanted to add a new column to our metadata, where we specify that the species for each of our samples is mus musculus.
+We could want to add a new column to our metadata that specifies that the species for each of our samples is mus musculus.
 When the value is the same across all the rows, we can simply create a new column and assign whichever value we want to that column:

 # Add a new column for species